 - whether or not you must buy health insurance

 - how much you'll need to pay for coverage, and

 Here are some basics to keep in mind:

 You may qualify for a subsidy.
-Many people are eligible for tax credits that will lower premiums or reduce out-of-pocket costs health care costs.
-If your income is very low, you may qualify for Medicaid, and get free or low-cost coverage.
+Many people are eligible for tax credits that will lower monthly premiums.
+If your income is very low, you may qualify for Medicaid and get free or very low-cost coverage.

 For local details, choose your state from the list on this page.